waynodiablo/Oystercard/pills/javascript_module_pattern.md

 })(this);
 ```

-This code works fine.  `repeat` is a global variable, so all is well.
+This works great.  `repeat` is a global variable, so all is well.

 ```js
 // index.html